-- 104. The companion may be: - a trade union official who is employed by a trade union; or - a lay trade union official, as long as he/she has been reasonably certified in writing by his/her union as having experience of, or having received training in, acting as a worker's companion at disciplinary or grievance hearings.
-Certification may take the form of a card or letter; - a fellow worker (i.e. another of the employer's workers).

-- 105. Some workers may, however, have additional contractual rights to be accompanied by persons other than those listed above, for instance a partner, spouse or legal representative.
+- 101. The companion may be: - a fellow worker (i.e. another of the employer's workers); - a trade union official who is employed by a trade union; or - a lay trade union official, as long as he/she has been reasonably certified in writing by his/her union as having experience of, or having received training in, acting as a worker's companion at disciplinary or grievance hearings.
+Certification may take the form of a card or letter. - 102.
+Some workers may, however, have additional contractual rights to be accompanied by persons other than those listed above (for instance a partner, spouse or legal representative).
 If workers are disabled, employers should consider whether it might be reasonable to allow them to be accompanied because of their disability.
-Some workers may experience personal difficulties in raising and pursuing certain grievances because of, for example, their sexual orientation and may request to be accompanied by a companion from an organisation which has a special interest in assisting and supporting such workers.
-Employers should be sensitive to such workers' needs in all of these circumstances. - 106.
+Additionally, some workers may experience personal difficulties in raising and pursuing certain grievances because of their sexual orientation and may request to be accompanied by a companion from an organisation which has a special interest in assisting and supporting such workers: employers should be sensitive to such workers' needs in these circumstances. - 103.
 Workers may choose an official from any trade union to accompany them at a disciplinary or grievance hearing, regardless of whether the union is recognised or not.
-However, where a union is recognised in a workplace, it is good practice for workers to ask an official from that union to accompany them. - 107.
-Trade union officials or fellow workers do not have to accept a request to accompany a worker, and they should not be pressurised to do so. - 108.
+However, where a union is recognised in a workplace, it is good practice for workers to ask an official from that union to accompany them.

+- 104. Fellow workers or trade union officials do not have to accept a request to accompany a worker, and they should not be pressurised to do so. - 105.
 Trade unions should ensure that their officials are trained in the role of acting as a worker's companion.
-Even when a trade union official has experience of acting in the role, there may still be a need for periodic refresher training. - 109.
-A worker who has agreed to accompany a colleague employed by the same employer to a hearing is entitled to take a reasonable amount of paid time off to fulfil that responsibility.
-It is also good practice for employers to agree reasonable time off to allow for the companion to familiarise him/herself with the case and confer with the worker before and after the hearing.
+Even when a trade union official has experience of acting in the role, there may still be a need for periodic refresher training. - 106.
+A worker who has agreed to accompany a colleague employed by the same employer is entitled to take a reasonable amount of paid time off to fulfil that responsibility.
+This should cover the hearing and it is also good practice to allow time for the companion to familiarise him/herself with the case and confer with the worker before and after the hearing.
 A lay trade union official is permitted to take a reasonable amount of paid time off to accompany a worker at a hearing, as long as the worker is employed by the same employer.
 In cases where a lay official agrees to accompany a worker employed by another employer, both time off and payment for this are matters for agreement between that lay official and his/her employer.